 The Green Tech House (GTH) was constructed in 2014 as a 38,000 square feet office building in Vejle, Denmark.
 It contains 50 rooms spanning three stories and functions as office spaces, a cafeteria, meeting rooms and bathrooms.
-GTH is controlled by the Niagara BMS, but to protect basic building functionality only a subset of the BMS points are exposed via oBIX.
-As the oBIX points do not include AHU nor VAV points, the Brick representation was constructed from a combination of BMS points, BMS screenshots and technical documents.
+GTH is controlled by the Niagara BMS4, but to protect basic building functionality only a subset of the BMS points are exposed via oBIX.